Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

-We devise four model configurations of our captioner, varying the number of decoding layers $L$, model dimensionality $d$, and number of attention heads $H$, taking loose inspiration from those used in BERT~\cite{devlin2018bert}: Tiny ($L=3$, $d=384$, $H=6$, 52M params), Small ($L=6$, $d=512$, $H=8$, 87M params), Base ($L=12$, $d=768$, $H=12$, 213M params), and Large ($L=24$, $d=1024$, $H=16$, 545M params).
-For all models, we employ CLIP-ViT-L/14~\cite{radford2021learning} as visual feature and keyword extractor, three layers in the visual encoder and five textual keywords.
-We employ classic sinusoidal positional encodings~\cite{vaswani2017attention} to represent word positions.
+\tinytit{Architectural details} We devise three model configurations, varying the number of decoding layers $L$, model dimensionality $d$, and number of attention heads $H$: Tiny ($L=3$, $d=384$, $H=6$, 52M params), Small ($L=6$, $d=512$, $H=8$, 87M params), and Base ($L=12$, $d=768$, $H=12$, 213M params).
+For all models, we employ CLIP-ViT-L/14 as visual feature and keyword extractor, three layers in the visual encoder, and five textual keywords.
+To represent words, we use lower-cased Byte Pair Encoding (BPE)~\citep{sennrich2015neural} with a 49,152 vocab size and linearly project them to the input dimensionality of the model $d$.
+We employ classic sinusoidal positional encodings~\citep{vaswani2017attention} to represent word positions.
 For efficiency, the maximum sequence length of the decoder is capped at 80.

-During training, we employ the dataset indicator for human-collected sources when dealing with samples from COCO, Flickr30k, and Open Images, and the one for machine-collected sources when dealing with SBU, WIT, CC3M, CC12M, and YFCC100M.
-During generation, unless otherwise stated we set the dataset indicator $\theta_d$ equal to the token embedding employed for human-collected sources, as they contain fluent captions with an high-quality descriptive style.
+Following recent literature~\citep{cornia2020meshed}, we enrich all layers of our encoder with memory slots.
+Specifically, we extend the set of keys and values of each self-attention operation with 40 additional learnable vectors, which are independent of the input sequence and can encode a priori information retrieved through attention.
+For fair comparison, this also applies to all baselines and ablation studies presented in the following.

-Pre-training is performed using the LAMB optimizer~\cite{you2019large} and following the learning rate scheduling strategy of~\cite{vaswani2017attention} with a warmup equal to 6,000 iterations and multiplying the resulting learning rate by a factor of $5$.
-We use a minibatch size of 1,080.
-ZeRo memory offloading~\cite{rajbhandari2020zero} and mixed-precision~\cite{micikevicius2017mixed} were used to accelerate training and save memory.
-After pre-training, we fine-tune using SCST.
-During SCST fine-tuning, performed on COCO only, we employ the variant proposed in~\cite{cornia2020meshed} that sets the baseline reward equal to the mean of rewards of generated captions inside a beam.
-In this phase, we use the Adam optimizer~\cite{kingma2015adam}, a batch size equal to 80, and a fixed learning rate of $5\times10^{-6}$.
+\tinytit{Training details} Training is performed using the LAMB optimizer~\citep{you2019large} and following the learning rate scheduling strategy of~\citep{vaswani2017attention} with a warmup equal to 6,000 iterations and multiplying the resulting learning rate by a factor of $5$.
+We use a minibatch size of 1,080 and employ ZeRo memory offloading~\citep{rajbhandari2020zero} and mixed-precision~\citep{micikevicius2017mixed}.
+After training with cross-entropy, we also fine-tune some of our models on COCO using Reinforcement Learning.
+During this fine-tuning stage, we employ the SCST variant proposed in~\citep{cornia2020meshed} that sets the baseline reward equal to the mean of rewards of generated captions inside a beam.
+In this phase, we use the Adam optimizer~\citep{kingma2015adam}, a batch size equal to 80, and a fixed learning rate of $5\times10^{-6}$.